KasunAbeyweera/Email-Spam-Filtering-Using-Decision-Trees-and-KNN/README.md

 Results

-The best performing model was a Decision Tree, with an accuracy of 92.57% and F1-score of 0.93.
-This model was able to correctly classify 79 out of 85 spam emails in the test set.
+The best performing model was a KNN without PCA and the Qt, with an accuracy of 95% and F1-score of 0.94.
 Conclusion

 In this project, we have developed a machine learning model to classify emails as spam or not spam.
 We explored the dataset, preprocessed the data, applied feature scaling and dimensionality reduction, and oversampled the minority class.
-We trained and evaluated various models and identified a Decision Tree as the best performing model.
-The model achieved an accuracy of 92.57% and F1-score of 0.93.
+We trained and evaluated various models and identified a KNN as the best performing model.
+The model achieved an accuracy of 95% and F1-score of 0.94.